iq9/avail-mfa/fullstack-challenge-front-end/SOLUTION.md

 This required two XHR operations:

-1. Verify their creds are valid but **not** login them in yet, because the MFA hasn't passed yet.
+1. Verify their creds are valid but **not** log them in yet, because the MFA hasn't passed yet.
 1. Verify their creds **and** log them in, after MFA has passed.
 To accomplish this, I used a Query String param called "nologin".
 When passed to the Rails endpt, it verifies their UN and PW without logging them in.

 ### Approach: "Remember Device"